alexwenzel/nova-dependency-container/readme.md

 # nova 4 dependency container

-Nova 4 plugin based on [epartment/nova-dependency-container](https://github.com/epartment/nova-dependency-container).
+This plugin based on [epartment/nova-dependency-container](https://github.com/epartment/nova-dependency-container) and only supports Nova 4 and php 8.

 ### Description

-A container for grouping fields that depend on other field values.
+A Laravel Nova 4 form container for grouping fields that depend on other field values.
 Dependencies can be set on any field type or value.

 ### Demo